Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==February 5th, 2024==
 I did not do much today.
 The main reason for that is a slow start of this day, yesterday I felt asleep late, but I was sleeping a healthy amount of time, because of this my morning routine was delayed, I did not manage to complete it before my college lessons started (I'm learning distantly).

+I was also taking my sweat time to avoid going outside.
+Because of this, my dog was staying closed for half of the day (usually, I let it play in our garden).

 Anyway, I hope that I will fell asleep on time today and will have a great day tomorrow.

 At days like this, finding things to be grateful for tends to be challenging: